Musab-Salah/Student-County/README.md

 # Student County

-This is my senior project, it is a complete system that provides important services to students, it is now still in the first stage of development
+This is my senior project, it is a complete system that provides important services to students

 ## Technologies: